BC-FBC--College Football Preview Package,ADVISORY

 FBC--ALABAMA-QB SAGA

 TUSCALOOSA, Ala. - Alabama has Tua Tagovailoa, hero of the national championship game, and Jalen Hurts, who has done little but win in two seasons as starter.
 The defending national champion Crimson Tide's quarterback competition figures to be one of the preseason's hottest topics.
 Coach Nick Saban wants it to play out on the field, not in the media.
 By John Zenor.
-UPCOMING: 700 words, photos by 5 p.m. on Aug.
+SENT: 800 words, photos Aug.
 7.

 FBC--OKLAHOMA-MILLIONAIRE MURRAY